lucidrains/enformer-pytorch/README.md

 ## Appreciation

-Special thanks goes out to <a href="https://www.eleuther.ai/">EleutherAI</a> for providing the resources to retrain the model in an acceptable amount of time
+Special thanks goes out to <a href="https://www.eleuther.ai/">EleutherAI</a> for providing the resources to retrain the model, during a time when the official model from Deepmind had not been released yet.

 ## Todo